Pablo Chinchilla

 Hypothetically, if you were able to start a club at your school, how would you go about that?

-Well, since I'm a senior, I don't think I'll be able to start a club.
-But if I did start a club, I think I'd name it KARS as well and promote it at club rush so I can educate people.
-Hopefully, I could talk to Lizbeth and everyone else to support me in starting a club at school.
+Well, since I’m a senior, I don’t think I’ll be able to start a club.
+But if I did start a club, I think I’d name it KARS as well and promote it at club rush to educate people.
+Hopefully, I can talk to [KARS community health worker] Lizbeth Perez and everyone else to support me in starting a club at school.

 Do you think students from your school would join this club?

-I think people from my school would join this club because we could do community service events, which could get them community service hours.
-Also, I think there might be people in my school who are struggling with drug abuse, so I think [a club like that] would really benefit them.
+I think people from my school would join this club because we could do community service events that [earn] them community service hours.
+Also, there might be people in my school who are struggling with drug use, so I think [a club like that] would really benefit them.

 How many KARS events have you participated in?

-Do you believe that these events really do benefit and help people?
+Do you believe that these events actually benefit and help people?

 Yes.
-I'm glad that these events exist because there are a lot of people who are too shy to come forward and ask for help, and I believe that these events can help them and [provide] information.
+I’m glad that these events exist because there are a lot of people who are too shy to come forward and ask for help, and I believe that these events can help them and [provide] information.
 The other day, I noticed that there was an event about drug use.
-It wasn't KYCC, but it was another organization, and I noticed a bunch of people were lining up in order to get a pamphlet from them.
-I think they [also provided medical] services.
-So I'm really glad that they did that, and I believe that it helped everyone who was in line.
+It wasn’t KYCC, but another organization, and I saw a bunch of people lining up to get a pamphlet from them.
+I think they also provided medical services.
+So I’m really glad they did that, and I believe it helped everyone in line.

-How does being at KARS and participating in these events make you feel?
+How does being a part of KARS and participating in these events make you feel?

-Participating and being a member of KARS has made me feel useful to my community.
-I'm really glad that I'm able to participate because I want to help my community out.
-I want to continue being in KARS and also join other community events so I can help more people.
+Being a participating member of KARS has made me feel useful to my community.
+I’m so glad that I’m able to participate because I want to help.
+I want to continue being in KARS and also join other community events so that I can help more people.

 Have you been in situations where there were opportunities to use drugs or drink alcohol?
-Do you feel pressured?
+Did you feel pressured?
 Why or why not?

-Yes, I have definitely been in situations where they asked, and they kind of peer pressured me to use drugs or alcohol.
-I'm going to be completely honest, I have never touched drugs, but I have drunk alcohol.
-I remember this past summer, I went to my friend's graduation party, and they offered me a bit of this alcohol called BeatBox or whatever.
+Yes, I have definitely been in situations where they asked and kind of peer-pressured me to use drugs or alcohol.
+I’m going to be completely honest, I have never touched drugs, but I have drunk alcohol.
+I remember this past summer, I went to my friend’s graduation party, and they offered me a bit of this alcohol called BeatBox or whatever.
 I told them no at first, but they peer-pressured me, and I kind of folded.
 I had a tiny sip.
 It was horrible.
-I don't really like it.
-I don't understand how people can drink alcohol, but it was my friend, so I just had to take a sip.
+I don’t understand how people can drink alcohol, but it was my friend, so I just had to take a sip.

 Why do you think some teens abuse drugs and alcohol?

-I believe teens use alcohol and drugs because they're stressed.
-At my school, especially with the courses I'm taking, it’s really stressful.
-I think other students are experiencing the same thing as I am.
+I believe teens use alcohol and drugs because they’re stressed.
+At my school, especially with the courses I’m taking, it’s really stressful.
+I think other students are experiencing the same thing.
 So one way that I think they find comfort is by doing drugs and consuming alcohol.
-But I know there are other ways to de-stress yourself.
-For me, what works best is that I play sports and exercise, but from time to time, I just play my mobile games.
+But I know there are other ways to de-stress.
+For me, what works best is playing sports and exercising, but from time to time, I just play my mobile games.